South Australian National Football League: 2020–present

 The 2020 season was originally scheduled to run from April until September; however its commencement was delayed to June 2020 due to the COVID-19 pandemic.
-The number of clubs participating in the season was reduced to eight, as Adelaide Crows and Port Adelaide Magpies AFL Reserves were barred from fielding their reserves teams by the Australian Football League.
-This is the first time in its history that Port Adelaide hadn't competed in the SANFL.
+The number of clubs participating in the season was reduced to eight, as Adelaide Crows AFL Reserves and Port Adelaide Magpies AFL Reserves were barred from fielding their reserves teams by the Australian Football League.
+This is the first time in its history that Port Adelaide did not compete in the SANFL.
 The season was conducted with 14 rounds and a Final Four.
 Woodville-West Torrens defeated North Adelaide in the Grand Final.
 This was the last time that the top two teams' colours were painted on the West End brewery's chimney, before that site's closure.

 The Woodville West Torrens Eagles were the 2021 SANFL Premiers, after they defeated Glenelg.
 The tradition of painting a chimney in the two teams' colours continues at the Hoffmann Kiln at the Brickworks Marketplace in nearby Torrensville from 2021, with the cost of the painting continuing to be borne by Lion. but the colours had to be temporarily placed on a replica chimney, as due to high winds it was deemed to unsafe to climb the chimney on the day of the ceremony.